germainep/germainep/README.md

 ### Hi,

 I'm Germaine, a Fullstack Software Engineer, who loves to build things.
+I've been coding for about 3 years and I'm current attending Lambda School's Software Engineering program.
-I live a makers lifestyle why buy what you can build is my mantra.
+I live a makers lifestyle; "why buy what you can build"; is my mantra.
 If you would like to talk about building things and web development you can find me on [Twitter](https://twitter.com/G_as_in_Genius) or send my an email at me@germainep.com.